dropbox/changes/docs/userguide.rst

 Using Changes
 =============

 At a high level, Changes is designed to be a view into the lifetime of a changeset.
-This is mostly apparant when you're viewing the results of automated tests.
+This is mostly apparent when you're viewing the results of automated tests.

 A few concepts you should understand about Changes: